 4. Sarah: what is the status of natural resources like oil pipelines?

 Sebastian: Palestinians cannot fully access their natural resources because of restrictions.
 In Area C, most of the West Bank is controlled by Israel.
 In Area B, there is civil control by Palestinians and military control by Israelis.
 Area A has full Palestinian control.
 But in Area C, Palestinians are not able to dig wells without Israeli approval, and Israel often refuse requests.
 Palestinians also have restrained access and there are no generation points for electricity in the West Bank either.
 Overall, Palestinians are losing about $3.4 billion by not being able to access area C properly.

 5. Amina: If Palestinians can’t dig, why won’t Israelis allow them to gain enough money to pay off electricity bills?

 Sebastian: This ties into the whole crux of conflict.
 Israelis will say it is for security reasons that they will not give a gas field to Hamas because they will use it for rockets.
 Though it would be great for employment.

-6. Sara: Palestinians can’t dig and there is rife youth unemployment, so how can they pay electricity bills?
+6. Student: Palestinians can’t dig and there is rife youth unemployment, so how can they pay electricity bills?